 Do not use medical masks

 Regular medical masks and masks in this case are useless because they have a lot of gaps, making it easy to pass through small dust like fine and super fine dust.
 You should use a special mask like activated cacbon gauze mask - can block fine dust and absorb toxic gases in the surrounding environment, or use a mask that is advertised as able to filter fine dust.

 Your home should be a safe haven when it's filled with pollution outside.
 You should have an air purifier, at least in your bedroom.
 A good air purifier not only helps filter dust and fine dust, removes harmful impurities, but also measures fine dust concentration in the air, helping you proactively update information at all times.

 Air pollution has become a problem globally, not just in the North.
 The time has come to equip ourselves with the knowledge and supplies necessary to protect the health of ourselves and our loved ones.
-Remember, always wear dust masks before going out!
+Remember, always wear before going out!

 Share the article: